vladimir-ivanov-info/croniot-kmp/README.md

 ## What is Croniot?

-Croniot is a framework that helps you connect your IoT devices with your smartphone via a local or remote server.
+Croniot is a framework that connects IoT devices to your smartphone via a local or remote server, allowing you to monitor sensors and run tasks seamlessly.

 This way you can easily monitor your IoT devices' sensors and run different tasks.
 All this data (sensors and tasks) is defined by you!